frazenshtein/fastcd/README.md

 If you want to redefine shortcuts (config.json), but don't know their key codes - use key_picker.py.

+Your current path in shell will be first in list, while the previous path (OLDPWD) will be the second.
+The default is selected the previous path.
+Thus fastcd (j) + enter is equivalent to "cd -"

 ### Example

 Type "j" and press Enter in the terminal to launch fastcd